InglouriousBasterds/SpringOverExtend/README.md

 </dependency>
 ```

+This project is tested and works with Spring 5+.

+## Usage

-The target of this library is to give the chance to extend the spring bean defined in the application context of spring, and override the method or property defined in the original bean.
+This library offers the possibility to extend the spring bean defined in the Spring's application context and override its methods or properties.
-This library is tested and works with Spring 5

 Concept example for XML configuration:
 Main spring beans file (file master) in a context of a dependency library:

 ```
 <bean id="beanA" class="com.inglourious.overextension.fixture.bean.BeanProductMock">
     <property name="a" value="A main value"/>